JulienFONTANA/CentralSecuritySystem/README.md

 A small C# project to work with events.

 ## What's this ?
-This is a small project to work with events...
+This is a small project to work with delegates...
 It would be fun to refactor this in order to be able to test this properly.

 ## What where the tools used ?